vivoCameraResearch/Hyper-Motion/README.md

 We'll be open-sourcing model weights, inference/train scripts, and methods for obtaining pose sequences in June 2025.
 ### The Open-HypermotionX training dataset and the HypermotionX bench are available at [this link](https://docs.google.com/forms/d/e/1FAIpQLSfWK4a7GqI-Yc8GIWcYmUcmZgdnI-vIYQZ1wrXJNQCrDtABQA/viewform?usp=header)!!!.

-## ✅ To-Do List for MagicTryOn Release
+## ✅ To-Do List for HyperMotion Release

 - [✅] Release the Open-HypermotionX dataset
 - [✅] Release the HypermotionX bench